Ifeoluwa-hub/Customer-Segmentation-Model/README.md

 The result of this Analysis can help businesses to identify their customer's behavior and also make decisons based on these attributes.

-About the project: For the purpose of this project, I will be an RFM model using an Online Retail Listing data set found on Kaggle
+About the project: For the purpose of this project, I will be building an RFM model using an Online Retail Listing dataset found on Kaggle

 Link to Dataset: https://www.kaggle.com/datasets/ilkeryildiz/online-retail-listing